booorayan/oclapi2/README.md

       http://:80/swagger

+Ansible runs the configuration commands on a host that is an AWS EC2 instance configured as a member of an auto scaling group.

+Auto scaling of ec2 instances will help improve the scalability of the api in response to requests received.

+Further, the instances in the auto scaling group have been configured to be provisioned in different availability zones which improves the availability of the api.
+The api will be accessible even when one availability zone is unavailable.

 The tasks defined in the ansible playbook prepare the ec2 instance by installing required packages and then deploying containers with docker compose.